elastos/Elastos.Developer.Website/content/elastos_trinity/guides/http_calls.md

 ## Allowing some HTTP calls in your DApp

-HTTP calls are forbidden by default in Trinity applications.
+HTTP calls are forbidden by default in elastOS applications.
 But some specific domains can be added to your DApp manifest to allow you calling HTTP APIs from your app.

 ### Manifest change